Dell LaptopDell Vostro 5560

 Remove two screws securing the USB board.
 You can remove it.

-Now remove all screws securing the motherboard and disconnect all cables connecting to the motherboard, you can remove the motherboard.
+Now remove all screws securing the motherboard and disconnect all cables connecting to the motherboard.
+You can remove the motherboard.

 Speaker modules